mattermost-community/focalboard/README.md

 # :warning: Disclaimer

 **This repository is community supported and not maintained by Mattermost.
-Mattermost disclaims any and all liability for integrations, including Third Party Integrations and Mattermost Integrations.
-All integrations are provided "AS IS", and may be used at your own risk.
+Mattermost disclaims liability for integrations, including Third Party Integrations and Mattermost Integrations.
 Integrations may be modified or discontinued at any time.**

 Effective September 15th, 2023, the Focalboard plugin is no longer bundled with Mattermost and has transitioned to being fully community supported.
 Self-hosted Mattermost instances may continue to use the Focalboard plugin without interruption; however, Mattermost developers will not be adding any new enhancements or bug fixes beyond September 15th, 2023.
 This Focalboard repository will remain open indefinitely for contributions from the open source community.